 First we create our project:

-cerebrium init mistral-vllm
+cerebrium init 1-faster-inference-with-vllm

 We need certain Python packages to implement this project.
 Lets add those to our [cerebrium.dependencies.pip] in our cerebrium.toml file: